-Well, I can’t say how much time it will take for a toenail fungus to heal, and that is because it depends on how severe the fungus is.
-Some nail fungus may not take time to heal while others may take 2-4 months to heal completely.
+Well, I can't say how much time it will take for a toenail fungus to heal, and that is because it depends on how severe the fungus is.
+Some nail fungi may not take time to heal while others may take 2-4 months to heal completely.
 But in all, consistency matters.

 Can Tea Tree Oil Harm Eyes?

-No matter the juicy benefits that are loaded in this oil, it should never be ingested or used on sensitive parts of the human body such as the eyes, mouth, ear, etc. Ingesting this oil may lead to multiple complications and may even result in Coma.
+No matter the juicy benefits that are loaded in this oil, it should never be ingested or used on sensitive parts of the human body such as the eyes, mouth, ears, etc. Ingesting this oil may lead to multiple complications and may even result in Coma.